6 Life hacks to increase your concentration

 One solution is to go for a quick walk in the park, soak up your natural surroundings for a while and bring yourself back to earth for a change.

-If you can’t afford the time, at the very least pepper your work environment (no pun intended) with verdant plant life or have a window nearby where you can see nature.
+If you can’t afford the time, at the very least pepper your work environment with verdant plant life or have a window nearby where you can see nature.

 Funnily enough, it’s not just oxygen given off by plant life that boosts your concentration but literally viewing greenery.
 It’s hard wired.